WizzyBots/DiscTools/docs/Commands.rst

     But if any [decorators] must be used then expect an instance instead of a class.

 .. warning::
-    Since these classes initialise on defination, they may cause errors when inheriting from them hence you may instead create a new class and set the metaclass as a  :class:`disctools.commands.CmdInitType` or  :class:`disctools.commands.CogCmdInitType` and set the variable as the `__class__` attribute of the instance.
+    Since these classes initialize on definition, they may cause errors when inheriting from them hence you may instead create a new class and set the metaclass as a  :class:`disctools.commands.CmdInitType` or  :class:`disctools.commands.CogCmdInitType` and set the variable as the `__class__` attribute of the instance.

     .. code-block:: py